simo1c/GateMeClass/tutorial/readme.md

 3) cell_signatures   : The marker signatures of each cell attributed by GateMeClass, class = data.frame

-### 2: Classification extracting the marker table from a reference annotated dataset
+### Step 2.
+Classification extracting the marker table from a reference annotated dataset

 In this second application of GateMeClass, we will annotate the cells of a dataset of interest by utilizing the training module and a training set to construct a marker table.